 I receive compensation for content and many links on this blog.
 Citibank is an advertising partner of this site, as is American Express, Chase, Barclays and Capital One.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

-The Bilt Mastercard has no annual fee and lets you earn up to 50,000 transferable points per year paying rent – a spending category you generally can’t earn points on with any other card without paying a service like Plastiq 2.85%.
+The Bilt Mastercard has no annual fee and lets you earn up to 100,000 transferable points per year paying rent – a spending category you generally can’t earn points on with any other card without paying a service like Plastiq 2.85%.
 Not only that but the card earns double points on travel and triple points on dining, and both United and American (and Hyatt, among others) are transfer partners.
+You must make at least 5 purchases each month to earn points.

 Last night I attended the Bilt-Wells Fargo event in New York City at Summit One Vanderbilt celebrating the launch of their new partnership.